 - 1. All children involved with the Agency, aged ten (10) years and older, will be screened using the Nevada Rapid Indicator Tool (NRIT) to assess if a child is 1) A confirmed victim of commercial sexual exploitation, 2) At high risk of commercial exploitation, or 3) No indicators apply to this youth at this time. - 2.
 The NRIT is not meant to be used as a questionnaire, rather it requires the person administering it to use their cumulative knowledge of the child to complete.
-The purpose of the NRIT is to provide assessment and prevention for potential or confirmed victims of CSEC.
+The purpose of the NRIT is to provide assessment and prevention for CSEC.
 The NRIT does not rely on self-disclosure of sex trafficking by a minor as CSEC rarely self-identify as a victim or disclose abuse.
 Rather, it includes indicators to consider in determining whether there is reasonable cause to believe the child is a victim, or at risk of being a victim, of commercial sexual exploitation.
-A copy of the NRIT is provided as CSEC Policy Attachment 01 to this policy. - 3.
-The following scenarios require a NRIT to be administered: - a.
-During the initial assessment phase of an investigation - If the child is placed in the custody of the agency, the NRIT must be completed within five (5) business days. - If the child is not placed in the custody of the agency, the NRIT must be completed by the conclusion of the investigation. - b.
-If the child is placed in the custody of the agency after the investigation has concluded - c.
-When a child has returned from a run-away episode, regardless of placement type, for example, child is in foster care, child is placed with relatives or fictive kin, child is in a higher level of care, or child is placed home with their parents. - d.
+A copy of the NRIT is CSEC Policy Attachment 01. - 3.
+The following scenarios require an NRIT to be administered: - a.
+During the initial assessment phase of an investigation. - b.
+When a child has returned from a run-away episode, regardless of placement type, for example, child is in foster care, child is placed with relatives or fictive kin, child is in a higher level of care, or child is placed home with their parents. - c.
 Anytime in the life of the case where there are concerns that a child, regardless of age, may be a CSEC victim or is at risk of being a CSEC victim. - 4.
-Common "red flags" that may indicate the youth is a potential or confirmed victim of CSEC are: - a.
+Common "red flags" that may indicate the youth is a CSEC are: - a.
 Unexplained bruises, black eyes, broken bones or other physical injuries (that they are reluctant to explain). - b.
 Hypervigilance or paranoid behavior. - c.
 Chronic runaway/homeless youth. - d.
 Repeated phone calls from a "boyfriend" and/or excessive concern about displeasing a partner. - e.
 Relationship with an older person. - f.
 Gifts or unexplained possession of expensive clothing, jewelry or a cell phone. - g.
 Secrecy or vagueness about whereabouts, unaccounted for time or defensiveness in response to questions or concern. - h.
 Unexplained tattoo(s). - i.
 Gang affiliation disclosed, reported or suspected. - j.
 Not enrolled in school or reduced performance or repeated absence from school. - k.
 Personal information regarding age contradicts behavior or appearance. - I. Hotel keys and key cards. - m.
 Prepaid cell phone. - n.
 Unable or unwilling to give local address or information about parent/guardian. - o.
 Not in control of his or her identification. - p.
-Sexually explicit profiles on social networking sites. - q.
-Reports multiple sexual partners, repeated sexually transmitted infections or pregnancies/abortions. - r.
-Use of lingo or slang from the life, such as referring to a boyfriend as "daddy." - s.
-Wearing new clothes and/or getting hair or nails done with no financial means to do so independently. - t.
-Excess amounts of cash on hand.
+Sexually explicit profiles on social networking sites. - Reports multiple sexual partners, repeated sexually transmitted infections or pregnancies/abortions.